LLNL/axom/src/components/common/shroud/docs/introduction.rst

     inst = instance_new()
     call inst%method(1)

+.. note :: Fortran wrappers are generated as free-form source and require Fortran 2003.

 .. note :: The ability to generate C++ wrappers for Fortran is not supported.

 Issues